- Training Programme

 (The recruitment of AMS Cadet Corps has been resumed since 1 Aug 2012.)

 Founded in 2011 in accordance with Cap.
 517 of the Laws of Hong Kong, the Auxiliary Medical Service (AMS) Cadet Corps is a youth group under the AMS of the Government of the Hong Kong Special Administrative Region.
-With members who are youngsters aged 12 to under 18 years, the Cadet Corps is a youth uniformed group formed by the Government and one of the major uniformed groups in Hong Kong.
+With members who are youngsters aged 12 to under 18 years old.

 The AMS Cadet Corps is committed to equipping its cadets with professional knowledge and skills of healthcare, hygiene and health and cultivating their self-discipline and sense of responsibility through discipline training.
 In addition, the Cadet Corps organises various group activities in which cadets foster their self-confidence, devotion to serving others, and leadership as well as acquiring interpersonal and communication skills.